How to Get Holiday Let Reviews & Respond to Negative Ones

 How to get reviews if you are just starting out

-Quickly getting those important first three reviews should be a priority and to do so consider lowering your price by 20% to get your first guests through the door.
+Getting those important first reviews should be a priority.
+To do so, consider lowering your price by 20% to get your first guests through the door.
 Once you get the reviews, raise your price.
-The increased visibility and trust that the reviews convey justify the initial price drop.
+The increased visibility on OTAs and trust that the reviews convey justify the initial price drop.

-To avoid negative reviews, you have to understand why guests complain and leave negative reviews in the first place.
-Complaints tend to arise when the guest experience fails to live up to expectations.
+To avoid negative reviews or limit the impact on your holiday letting business, you have to understand why guests leave negative reviews in the first place.
+Complaints tend to arise when the guest experience fails to live up to their expectations.

 Inaccurate or misleading information

-You need to portray your property and the experience guests can expect accurately and truthfully in your descriptions and photos.
-Misrepresentation will only increase the likelihood of a bad review by a dissatisfied, disappointed guest complaining that the property was not “as described.
-For example, don’t advertise a king-size bed when it’s a queen or parking if guests have to pay for a car park 5 minutes walk away.
+Misleading information will only increase the likelihood of a bad review by a dissatisfied, disappointed guest complaining that the property was not as described.
+For example, don’t advertise a king-size bed when it’s a queen or that there’s parking if guests have to pay for a car park 5 minutes walk away.

-Being honest about any shortcomings of a property can bring you more satisfied guests because they know what to expect.
+And if there is some sort of snag, being honest can create more satisfied guests because they know what to expect.

 You could ask friends or family to stay for the night at your holiday let and try the accommodation and facilities out for themselves.
-You can then get some honest, candid feedback afterwards which in turn might help you assess whether you’ve got everything presented comprehensively and accurately in your marketing.
+You can then get some honest, candid feedback afterwards, which might help you assess whether your marketing presents everything comprehensively and accurately.

-They may even identify some drawbacks or observations which you can then remedy (a broken lightbulb, a missing towel, a chipped glass, etc…).
+They may even identify some drawbacks or observations that you can then remedy (e.g., a broken lightbulb, hard pillows, chipped glass, etc…).

 Broken or shabby amenities

-It can’t be stressed enough that all the amenities which are the reason someone has chosen to book your rental over someone else’s are in tip-top condition.
-A filthy hot tub, no Wi-Fi, unusable pans, towels with holes in or a leaking shower can quickly lead to disappointment and dissatisfaction, prompting guests to question why they perhaps paid a ‘premium’ price for your accommodation.
+It can’t be stressed enough that all the amenities which are the reason someone has chosen to book your rental over someone else’s are in excellent condition.
+A filthy hot tub, inadequate heating, poor Wi-Fi, burnt pans, towels with holes in or a leaking shower can quickly lead to disappointment and dissatisfaction.

-Use your changeover checklist to identify items that are showing signs of wear and tear that need replacing or fixing.
-Maintaining your facilities to a high standard does take some effort and expenses on your part.
-However, the price you’ll have to pay to repair a bad review will be far more than replacing a few essentials now and then.
+Use your changeover checklist to identify items that are showing signs of wear and tear and need replacing or fixing.
+Maintaining your facilities to a high standard does take some effort and expenses.
+However, the resources needed to rectify a bad review will be far more than replacing a few essentials now and then.

 Low-quality furnishings

-It’s essential that you equip your holiday let with home from home comforts and high-quality items.
-You’re likely to spend more, but the pay-off is that these items are likely to suffer from ‘wear and tear’ at a much slower rate.
-Also, ensuring a sense of ‘quality’ runs right through each room of your property will help improve the likelihood of your receiving a positive review.
+It’s essential that you equip your holiday let with home-from-home comforts and high-quality fixtures, fittings, and styling.
+You’ll likely spend more, but the payoff is that these items are likely to suffer from ‘wear and tear’ at a much slower rate.
+Also, ensuring a sense of ‘quality’ runs right through each room of your holiday let will help improve the likelihood of your receiving a positive review.

 This especially applies to beds as one of the ‘top complaints’ from guests is uncomfortable beds.
 One of the main reasons people go on holiday is to relax and de-stress.
-Ensuring guests get a good night’s sleep by investing in quality mattresses and double glazing for extra soundproofing means they’re more refreshed (and therefore happier) in the daytime.
+Ensuring guests get a good night’s sleep by investing in high-quality mattresses, duvets, pillows and black-out blinds means they’re more refreshed (and therefore happier) in the daytime.

 Don’t ask troublesome guests for reviews

-Finally, this may seem obvious but make sure that if you have had a nightmare guest who you simply can’t please, you don’t ask them to review you.
-Take the opportunity to ask them how their stay was so they have the opportunity to give feedback.
-Sometimes an opportunity to complain is all a dissatisfied guest wants and it’s better that they do so via email, rather than giving you a bad review which affects your rating score.
+Finally, this may seem obvious, but if you have had a nightmare guest who you simply can’t please, don’t ask them for a review.
+Ask them how their stay was so they can give feedback.
+Sometimes, the opportunity to complain is all a dissatisfied guest wants and it’s better that they do so via email, rather than giving you a bad review publicly.

-How to respond to a negative review of your holiday let
+How to respond to a negative holiday let review

-It can be disappointing to receive a negative review, especially when you know you’ve made a lot of effort to provide the best experience possible for your guests.
-What’s most important is how you respond and handle any negativity.
+No one likes to receive a negative review, especially when you’ve made a lot of effort to provide the best experience possible for your guests.
+While it can be tempting to ignore bad reviews, you should always respond to reviews, even if you don’t agree with the review.

 Don’t respond to a negative review straight away